krs00/mr.-robogers-neighborhood/README.md

 ## Description

-    _This is a small application that will generate a sequence of words up to your inputted number, in a fizz buzz type fashion_
+    This is a small application that will generate a sequence of words up to your inputted number, in a fizz buzz type fashion!

 ## Setup/Installation Requirements